-The fire-resistance rating of a wood member or wood assembly shall be based on the fire exposure and acceptance criteria specified in ASTM E119 or UL 263.
-Fire-resistance ratings shall be permitted to be determined using fire tests, calculations as prescribed herein, or engineering analyses based on comparison with fire tests of similar wood members or wood assemblies.
-Where a wood member or wood assembly is required to prevent passage of fire, the fire-resistance rating of that wood member or wood assembly shall be the least of the structural fire resistance time, the thermal separation time, and the burn-through time.
-Where a wood member or wood assembly is not required to prevent passage of fire, the fire-resistance rating of that wood member or wood assembly shall be the structural fire resistance time.
+The fire-resistance rating of a member or assembly shall be based on the fire exposure and acceptance criteria specified in ASTM E119 or UL 263.
+Fire-resistance ratings shall be permitted to be determined using fire tests, calculations as prescribed herein, or engineering analyses based on comparison with fire tests of similar members or assemblies.
+Where a member or assembly is required to prevent passage of fire, the fire-resistance rating of that member or assembly shall be the least of the structural fire resistance time, the thermal separation time, and the burn-through time.
+Where a member or assembly is not required to prevent passage of fire, the fire-resistance rating of that member or assembly shall be the structural fire resistance time.

-- 3.1.3.1 Design requirements: Each wood member or connection shall be designed in accordance with NDS for all loads prescribed by the applicable building code.
-In addition, where required to be fire-resistance-rated, the wood member, wood assembly or connection shall be designed to support its design dead load plus any applied live, roof live, or snow loads for the required fire resistance time based on the ASTM E119 or UL 263 fire exposure. - 3.1.3.2 Reference design values: Reference design values and specific design provisions applicable to wood members, wood assemblies, and connections shall be in accordance with the NDS and this standard.
-Application of adjustment factors to reference design values and use with reduced cross-sections shall be in accordance with 3.2.4. - 3.1.3.3 Test loads: Where the fire-resistance rating is determined by testing, the total load (w_T) to be used in ASTM E119 or UL 263 fire resistance testing shall simulate a maximum design load unless limited design criteria are specified, and a corresponding reduced load is applied and reported.
-The total load (w_T) shall include the superimposed load (w_S) to be applied throughout a fire resistance test combined with the wood member or wood assembly dead load (w_D). - 3.1.3.3.1 For wood-frame walls, the superimposed load (w_s) shall be determined in accordance with ASTM D6513. - 3.1.3.3.2 For wood-frame floor-ceiling assemblies, the superimposed load (w_S) shall be determined in accordance with ASTM D7746.
+3.1.3.1 Design requirements: Each wood member or connection shall be designed in accordance with NDS for all loads prescribed by the applicable building code.
+In addition, where required to be fire-resistance-rated, the wood member, assembly or connection shall be designed to support its design dead load plus any applied live, roof live, or snow loads for the required fire resistance time based on the ASTM E119 or UL 263 fire exposure.

+3.1.3.2 Reference design values: Reference design values and specific design provisions applicable to wood members, assemblies, and connections shall be in accordance with the NDS and this standard.
+Application of adjustment factors to reference design values and use with reduced cross-sections shall be in accordance with 3.2.5.

+3.1.3.3 Test loads: Where the fire-resistance rating is determined by testing, the total load (w_T) to be used in ASTM E119 or UL 263 fire resistance testing shall simulate a maximum design load unless limited design criteria are specified, and a corresponding reduced load is applied and reported.
+The total load (w_T) shall include the superimposed load (w_S) to be applied throughout a fire resistance test combined with the member or assembly dead load (w_D) .

+3.1.3.3.1 For wood-frame walls, the superimposed load (w_S) shall be determined in accordance with ASTM D6513.

+3.1.3.3.2 For wood-frame floor-ceiling assemblies, the superimposed load (w_s) shall be determined in accordance with ASTM D7746.

-3.1.3.3.3 For other wood members and assemblies, the maximum design load shall be determined based on the reference design value determined in accordance with the NDS multiplied by all applicable adjustment factors, except for C_D , K_F , φ , and λ .
-The superimposed load (w_S) shall be calculated as the total load (w_T) minus the member or assembly dead load (w_D) :
+3.1.3.3.3 For other members and assemblies, the maximum design load shall be determined based on the reference design value determined in accordance with the NDS multiplied by all applicable adjustment factors, except for C_D , K_F , φ , and λ .
+The superimposed load (w_S) shall be calculated as the total load (w_T) minus the member or assembly dead load (w_D):